Seed For the Sower: What to Give and What to Spend

 God has a plan for our finances, and giving plays a big role in it.
-In addition to tithing to our local churches, God wants us to give abundantly to those in need, and to ministries and organizations that advance the work of His Kingdom on earth.
-But the question arises — exactly how much should I be giving?
+In addition to tithing to our local churches, God wants us to give abundantly to those in need and organizations that care for them.
+But exactly how much should you be giving?
+To answer this question, we turn to one of the most interesting concepts in Scripture: God supplies “seed for the sower and bread for food.”

-We’ve established that God wants us to give as often as possible — “at all times” and “on every occasion” — but how do we know how much of our income we should be giving?
-There’s no one answer that will fit every person or circumstance, but the Bible does give us some good guidelines to start with.
+God wants us to give as often as possible — “at all times” and “on every occasion.”
+But how do we know how much of our income we should be giving?
+No single answer that will fit every person or circumstance.
+But the Bible does give us some good guidelines to start with.

 Once again, we look to II Cor.
 9:6-11 for direction: